 A. Ecotourism is important for the welfare of mankind as well as planet Earth.
 It will help in environmental conservation and well-being of the local people.
 In return, ecotourists will cultural awareness and respect.

 A. As per the United Nations, there are three types of ecotourism.
 They are: adventure ecotourism, soft ecotourism, and hard ecotourism.
 The hard ecotourist is motivated by scientific interests.
 They indulge in bird watching, botanical trips, and nature photography.
 The soft ecotourist is interested in participating in the local culture.
 They are not as risky as the sports adventure ecotourists engage in, like surfing and scuba diving.

 A. Ecotourism is slowly picking among travelers.
 Since its inception, many travel influencers have started propagating the lifestyle of an ecotourist.
 Responsible tourism should become a lifestyle for everyone.

-A. We can promote ecotourism by building awareness for the environment and minimising the impact of your trip to a destination, take for instance, the impact on roads.
+A. We can promote ecotourism by building awareness for the environment and minimizing the impact of your trip to a destination, take, for instance, the impact on roads.

 A. Ecotourism helps in the preservation of the environment, and by extension, biodiversity.
-This in turn drives our economy.
-If a country invests in ecotourism, their economy can get a much-needed boost.
+This, in turn, drives our economy.
+If a country invests in ecotourism, its economy can get a much-needed boost.

 Looking To Book An International Holiday?